teaching

 I believe that universities should be spaces for the cultivation of collective imagination, exploration and experimentation around how we live together and organise social life.
 I’m particularly interested how critical reflection grounded in social, cultural and historical research can enrich hands-on encounters with data, design and digital technologies in order to understand and respond to contemporary issues, controversies and matters of concern.

 Together with colleagues at King’s Department of Digital Humanities and the Public Data Lab I am exploring how researchers, students and groups outside the university can work together on collaborative digital projects which take into account the various perspectives, needs and concerns of those involved.
-This is being written up and documented as part of a project on “engaged research-led teaching”.
+You can read more about this in our article on “engaged research-led teaching: composing collective inquiry with digital methods and data”.

 I’ve been involved in convening and/or teaching on the following modules at King’s: